VoltrexKeyva/opteric/rust/README.md

 # Opteric

 A tiny, simple, and fast command-line arguments reader for Rust.
+Maintained by [null8626](https://github.com/null8626).

 Use the wrapper:
 ```rs